js816/New_York_-_London_Weather_Predictions/README.md

 # Communication protocol
 First step - use group slack channel.

-If no response within a day or in case of an emergency, use group text message.
+If no response within a day or in case of an emergency, use group or individual text message.